olvaffe/olv-notes/firmwares/cros.md

 - NEVER FLASH ANY FIRMWARE WITHOUT HAVING SUZYQ TO UNBRICK
   - in my experience, the latest EC and AP firmwares do not boot
+  - even ccd open can brick
-  - one should use known-good versions for EC and AP instead
+  - one should use known-good versions for CR50, EC and AP instead
+    - for cr50, `emerge chromeos-cr50` in chroot
+    - for EC and AP, flash the latest build and `chromeos-firmwareupdate --unpack` on DUT to unpack
+      - each board provides its `virtual/chromeos-firmware` that depends on `chromeos-base/chromeos-firmware-$BOARD`
+      - `chromeos-base/chromeos-firmware-$BOARD/files/srcuris` are uris for
+      	the firmwares
     - download the recommended versions from CPFE,
       <https://chromium.googlesource.com/chromiumos/docs/+/HEAD/archive_mirrors.md#private-mirrors>
-  - a version is also packed into `chromeos-firmwareupdate`
-    - `chromeos-firmwareupdate --unpack` on DUT to unpack
 - to flash GSC, use `gsctool` on dut or host
   - `gsctool -f` to get the running firmware version
   - `gsctool -b <cr50-firmware>` to check the firmware version